Aug 14, 2023

 Though the custodian makes the decisions about how to invest the money, the assets in the account belong solely to the beneficiary.
 The beneficiary cannot withdraw any of the funds until they reach the age of legal adulthood, also called age of majority, which varies from 18 to 25 depending on the state and type of custodial account.
 At the age of majority, the beneficiary takes control of the assets.

-There are no contribution or income limits for custodial accounts.
-That said, contributions may trigger a gift tax if they exceed $16,000 for an individual or $32,000 for a married couple.
+When it comes to contributing to custodial accounts, you have a good amount of freedom – there are no strict limits on how much you can put in and contribute.
+That said, contributions may trigger a gift tax if they exceed $17,000 for an individual or $34,000 for a married couple.

 Types of custodial accounts